-We believe that the failure to provide adequate and indefinite water and sanitation services is not a failure of technology or management models at the point of delivery, nor even necessarily a lack of financing, rather it is a systems failure.
-Achieving sustained improvements in services will ultimately only come about by addressing – and strengthening – the weaknesses of local and national systems that support the delivery of such services.
-Systems thinking is the essential foundation for addressing the scale and ambition of the SDGsand improving the health, well-being and overall life experiences of the world’s people.
+We believe that the failure to provide adequate and indefinite water and sanitation services is not a failure of technology or management models at the point of delivery, nor even necessarily a lack of financing.
+It is a systems failure.
+Achieving sustained improvements in services will ultimately only come about by strengthening the local and national systems that support the delivery of such services.
+Systems thinking is the essential foundation for addressing the scale and ambition of the SDGs and improving the health, well-being and overall life experiences of the world’s people.

-- Applying tools and approaches to assess the strength of existing systems and identify key gaps and areas of weakness for attention.
+- Applying tools and approaches to assess the strength of systems and identify key weaknesses to be addressed.

 - Supporting the design of WASH programmes that take a systems-based approach.

 - Developing and operationalising strategies for systems strengthening, including district-wide planning processes, asset infrastructure management and monitoring frameworks.